richardyamamoto/gobarber-web/README.md

 ```js
 import * as Yup from 'yup'
 ```
->Yup does not have an export default, that's why we use asterisk and `as`.
+>Yup does not have an export default, that's why we use asterisk and `as` to import everything.

 Create a constant to receive the schema.
 Inside each validations we can put a personalized error message by passing a string.
 ```js